kitasuke/SwiftProtobufSample/Client/Carthage/Checkouts/swift-protobuf/README.md

 Swift 3.0 available from [Swift.org](https://swift.org)

 * Google's protoc compiler.
-The Swift protoc plugin is being actively developed and tested against the protobuf 3.0 release.
+The Swift protoc plugin is being actively developed and tested against the latest protobuf 3.x sources; in particular, the tests need a version of protoc which supports the `swift_prefix` option.
 It may work with earlier versions of protoc.
 You can get recent versions from
 [Google's github repository](https://github.com/google/protobuf).